morellam-dev/cs-3305-data-structures/assignment_instructions/Homework Assignment 10.md

 **You need download the BST project from our course website.**

+The given main.cpp is the example of how to use BST class.

+For problem 2, you should write your main.cpp to build the BST and print it.

 Build a binary search tree with the following words.
 Insert them in an order so that the tree has as small a depth as possible.
 (Consider the insertion order of the words) Print the tree: